Singapore plots economic lift-off with satellites, spacecraft

 Singapore, with its cutting-edge data analytics, is likely do best in satellite-related services, said Ashwin Malshe, an assistant professor of marketing at Essec Business School.

-“If you speak to professionals from the space industry, they’ll tell you that one of their biggest challenges is analysing the enormous amount of satellite data they are generating,” he said.
+“If you speak to professionals from the space industry, they’ll tell you that one of their biggest challenges is analyzing the enormous amount of satellite data they are generating,” he said.

 “You do not have to go for capital-intensive operations and at the same time have very high margins.”